 Appalachian is committed to introducing students to different cultures and teaching them how to live and interact in a global society.
 There are currently faculty led trips to study planning and community development in Ecuador and Peru.
 Dr. Baker Perry also takes 15 students to study climate change in the Andean region each summer.

 There are no admission requirements beyond admission to Appalachian State University.

-  - Undergraduate students have many opportunities to work with faculty on research projects, such as developing an alternative transportation system for Watauga County.
+- Undergraduate students have many opportunities to work with faculty on research projects including the dating of log cabin construction.
 See more research

 - Students have the opportunity to pursue an undergraduate GIS certificate, which makes them even more employable in a high-demand job market.